Is my retirement income taxed?

 Can I transfer my pension benefits to an overseas scheme?

-Yes, if you’re a member of a company pension scheme or if it’s from a PRSA.
+Yes, it may be possible, if you’re a member of a company pension scheme or if it’s from a PRSA.
 You’ll need to get the receiving scheme to confirm that the pension benefits will be similar to what you are transferring from and it’s approved by the country’s pension regulator.

 Can I cash in my pension policy?